Best Practices for Success Teaching Diverse Learners

 Master’s in education programs can help teachers better meet students’ diverse learning needs.

-Meeting the educational needs of diverse learners is one of the most important tasks teachers face on a daily basis, says Dr. Crestie Smith, a senior faculty member in The Richard W. Riley College of Education and Leadership at Walden University and a longtime classroom teacher.
+Meeting the educational needs of diverse learners is one of the most important tasks teachers face on a daily basis, says Dr. Crestie Smith, a senior faculty member in The Richard W. Riley College of Education and Human Sciences at Walden University and a longtime classroom teacher.

 “When you come into a classroom, you can clearly see that there is racial and cultural diversity.
 But you don't see all of the diversity.
 Diversity is also where your students are on the learning scale.
 A teacher may say, ‘Let me tell you about my class.
 Out of 25 students, I have four who are somewhat dyslexic.
 I have five students who have specific reading disabilities.
 I have four students who don't speak any English at all …’ And trying to meet the needs of all those kids, because they have such different needs, is really a challenge,” she says.

 Children bring the many gifts of diversity to P–12 classrooms.
 The National Education Association (NEA) identifies some of those “dimensions of diversity” as race, ethnicity, gender, language, culture, religion, and mental and physical ability.1

 Within each learning population, different abilities and circumstances can make reaching all students even more complex.
 Dr. Smith, who is also a middle school teacher in Southwest Florida, shares an example: